 Each person's role and responsibilities are set out in Appendix A of this policy.

-The person responsible for this policy and making sure it is carried out at [name of school] is [name of person and their role].
+The person responsible for this policy and making sure it is carried out at Lockyer's Middle School is Miss.
+Antonia Dufek.

 The person with overall responsibility is Liz West, CEO of Initio Learning Trust.

 Our commitment